-If you’re joining us for stay at one of our cottages in Keswick, or are simply visiting the area, here are four of the most popular walks from Keswick, guaranteed to delight and challenge.
+If you’re joining us for stay at one of our cottages in the area or are simply visiting, here are four of our favourite walks showcasing Keswick’s natural attractions that are guaranteed to delight and challenge.

 Keswick – Castle Crag

 In the middle of Borrowdale is Castle Crag, a small but stunning little peak that nudges out from above the trees and overlooks the valley glacier.
 From the summit, you can take in the views from across the valley and then enjoy the serenity of the shaded woods and river banks on the descent.

 The route: a shorter four mile walk that usually takes around two hours.
 Castle Crag is a very accessible Cumbrian ramble.

 The peaks that surround Coledale near Keswick are a silhouetted presence that ooze the mystique and magic of the surrounding landscape.
 As viewed from Keswick, they appear steep and angular, although the climb isn’t as challenging as you may initially think, and take a day to complete.

 A classic U shaped valley, like many in The Lakes, the area around the peaks is completely uninhabited by people, which has helped lay on a wild and natural feel If you stick to the skyline you will see Kinn, Sleet How, Crag Hill and Sand Hill, amongst others.
 The true destination point is Gasmoor, which offers stunning views of the entire area.

 The route: a longer 11 mile walk that should take seven or eight hours.
 The Coledale Peaks walk will require some energy, determination, sturdy walking boots and a tasty lunch to enjoy along the way!

 Down the western flank of Borrowdale are three small peaks (each well worth a visit) with their own distinct profiles and character.
 Accessible through a long ridge, the descent and climb between each peak isn’t severe, which makes hitting all three in one trip a manageable 5-6 hour expedition.